-For most people, Everest is a once in a lifetime experience because of the costs, the time invested, etc. So if you’re considering giving it a shot — go with the best possible service provider.
-Alpine Ascents logistics, guides and Sherpa team are absolutely top notch.” – Alison Levine, Alpine Ascents Everest team, author of the New York Times bestseller ON THE EDGE, featured on 60 Minutes Sports
+For most people, Everest is a once-in-a-lifetime experience because of the costs, the time invested, etc. If you’re considering giving it a shot — go with the best possible service provider.
+Alpine Ascents’ logistics, guides, and Sherpa team are absolutely top-notch.” – Alison Levine, Alpine Ascents Everest team, author of the New York Times bestseller ON THE EDGE, featured on 60 Minutes Sports

-- As in past years we offer 1:1 Sherpa to climber ratio (summit day)
+- As in past years, we offer 1:1 Sherpa-to-climber ratio (on summit day)

-- We provide Oxygen above Camp 2 and a 4-liter flow from high camp onward.
+- We provide oxygen above Camp II and a high-liter flow from High Camp onward

-- We are committed to small team size, operating one fully-guided expedition for increased safety, climber care and environmental concerns at base camp
+- We are committed to small team size, operating one fully guided expedition for increased risk mitigation, climber care, and environmental concerns at Base Camp

 - Consistent with past years, we are committed to wages on the high end of the pay scale for Sherpa team and staff, often setting industry standards

-Our 2017 team will be led by Alpine Ascents’ Everest guide Ben Jones and other AAI guides.
-As always we will employ our famed Sherpa staff.
+Our 2024 team will be led by Alpine Ascents’ Everest guide Ben Jones.
+As always, we will employ our famed Sherpa staff.
 Our Sherpa team is legendary throughout the climbing community and will be the mainstay of our summit support team.
-The Sherpa team, organized by Lakpa Rita Sherpa will set the route and manage a quality Base Camp which is renowned throughout the great tent city at the foot of the mountain.
+Our long time Sherpa team will set the route and manage a quality Base Camp, which is renowned throughout the great tent city at the foot of the mountain.
 We look to bestow our traditions and expertise on every climber.

-Mount Everest, rising 8,850m (29,035ft) above sea level reigns as the highest mountain on Earth.
-Since the first ascent in 1953 by Edmund Hillary and Tenzing Norgay, reaching the summit of Everest has been considered one of the greatest achievements in Mountaineering.
-Every spring Alpine Ascents International embraces this challenge, taking a group of qualified climbers to climb Mt.
+Mt.
+Everest, rising 29,031.69 ft.
+(8,848.86 m) above sea level reigns as the highest mountain on Earth.
+Since the first ascent in 1953 by Edmund Hillary and Tenzing Norgay, reaching the summit of Everest has been considered one of the greatest achievements in mountaineering.
+Every spring, Alpine Ascents International embraces this challenge, taking a group of qualified climbers to climb Mt.
 Everest via the South Col route in Nepal.

-On the mountain our Guides and Sherpa are focused on your welfare and safety.
-Our philosophy is that by working together as a team we will climb safer and have more climbers reach the summit.
-Through their leadership and excellent climber care, this has proven true year after year, giving us the highest success rate on the mountain and an excellent safety record.
+On the mountain, our guides and Sherpa are focused on your welfare and wellbeing.
+Our philosophy is that by working together as a team we will climb more carefully and have more climbers reach the summit.
+Through leadership and excellent climber care, this has proven true year after year, giving us the highest success rate on the mountain and an excellent safety record.

 Alpine Ascents has always been on the cutting edge of innovations in guiding.
-In 1991 we co-founded the Russian company Poisk and designed the Poisk Oxygen Cylinder which is still the lightest and most efficient bottle used on the mountain today.
-In 1992 we led the first successful guided expedition to Everest along with Rob Hall’s team.
-That year we also introduced the idea and helped facilitate bringing Russian MI17 helicopters to Nepal to provide more reliable expedition transportation to the mountain.
-Alpine Ascents pioneered the idea of a 24 hour Everest and Lhotse summit climb and in 2012 we led the first guided expedition up Everest and Lhotse putting three climbers on top of two 8000 meter peaks in under 24 hours.
+In 1991, we co-founded the Russian company, Poisk, and designed the Poisk Oxygen Cylinder, which is still the lightest and most efficient bottle used on the mountain today.
+In 1992, we led the first successful guided expedition to Everest along with Rob Hall’s team.
+That year we also introduced the idea of (and helped facilitate) bringing Russian Mi-17 helicopters to Nepal to provide more reliable expedition transportation to the mountain.
+Alpine Ascents pioneered the idea of a 24-hour Everest and Lhotse summit climb, and in 2012, we led the first guided expedition up Everest and Lhotse, putting three climbers on top of two 8,000 m peaks in under 24 hours.
 This had never been achieved before, guided or otherwise.

-We are proud to look back at the many years of achieving these goals and supporting over 250 climbers to step foot on the summit of Mt.
+We are proud to look back at the many years of achieving these goals and supporting over 300 climbers in stepping foot on the summit of Mt.
 Everest.
-Looking forward to 2017, we plan to continue our well maintained expeditions with extremely experienced climbing guides, Sherpa with years of climbing expertise and unparalleled base camp and ground support.
-For more information on the climb go to our Why Climb With Us section.
+Looking forward to 2022, we plan to continue our well-maintained expeditions with extremely experienced climbing guides, Sherpa with years of climbing expertise and unparalleled Base Camp and ground support.
+For more information on the climb, go to our Why Climb With Us section.

 Everest South Col

 With over 20 years of guiding experience on Everest, Alpine Ascents is in an elite category in our ability to present qualified climbers with a truly rewarding experience on Everest.
-As you read through our Everest web pages, you will find a wealth of information, rationale for decisions, and why after two decades, we stand behind the Alpine Ascents method more than ever.
-We can surmise by stating quality, safety and summit success are our three primary goals each and every time we launch an Everest expedition.
+As you read through our Everest web pages, you will find a wealth of information, rationale for decisions, and why, after two decades, we stand behind the Alpine Ascents method more than ever.
+We can summarize by stating quality, risk awareness, and summit success are our three primary goals each and every time we launch an Everest expedition.

 Everest Camp II

-Team members experience climbing through some very challenging & notable.phpects of Everest, and get first hand experience of what it takes to climb this great peak, as you are traveling much of the same route as our Everest summit team.
+Team members experience climbing through some very challenging and notable aspects of Everest, and get first-hand experience of what it takes to climb this great peak, as you are traveling much of the same route as our Everest summit team.
 This is an excellent opportunity to see if a future Everest climb is right for you or simply a chance to climb part of this legendary peak.

-As always, Alpine Ascent teams will be led by Veteran Everest guides and our legendary Sherpa climbing staff while providing the foremost in logistics and base camp facilities.
+As always, Alpine Ascent teams will be led by veteran Everest guides and our legendary Sherpa climbing staff who will provide the foremost in logistics and Base Camp facilities.
 Our unique team approach to climbing the mountain has allowed us to continually operate successful expeditions while maintaining an excellent safety record.

-Climbing Skill Level: Climbers prepared to take on Everest Camp II should have completed at least a week long training course and have completed climb of a glaciated peak.
-We will review each climbers bio on an individual basis to help develop climbers interested in attempting Everest Camp II.
+Climbing Skill Level: Climbers prepared to take on Everest Camp II should have completed at least a week-long training course and have completed a climb of a glaciated peak.
+We will review each climber’s bio on an individual basis to help develop climbers interested in attempting Everest Camp II.

 Everest + Lhotse